3-5 Day Travel Itinerary: Savannah, Georgia

 The next square you will encounter on Abercorn Street, is Calhoun.
 This space is one of the last surrounded by original buildings.
 A few blocks south of Calhoun Square, bear west on Gaston Street.
 Soon, you will see the entrance to Forsythe Park.

 Take an hour or so to explore the 30 acre gathering place.
 The first thing you will see is a crowd lingering by its iconic fountain.
 The playground will be full of neighborhood children and young people will likely be playing ball on the expansive greens.
-On a recent trip, we saw a quinceanera party taking pictures by the fountain and were treated to a free concert of church music on the stage.
+On a recent trip, we were treated to a free concert of church music on the stage.

 Exit the park on the fountain end, and head for Bull Street.
 Follow Bull Street north through five city squares.
 Monterey Square honors the Mexican American War.
 Madison is named for our fourth president.
 Chippewa Square is where the ‘park bench’ scene in the movie Forrest Gump was filmed.
 Past Chippewa, you will encounter Wright and then Johnson Squares.
 These are two of the oldest squares, built in 1733.
 Historic homes, churches, museums, art galleries line these public spaces.